kidonng/preview.fish/README.md

 set -U fzf_preview_file_cmd preview
 ```

-P.S. if you don't have the plugin, definitely check it out, it is one of the must-have Fish plugins and also I am one of its main contributors.
+P.S. if you don't have the plugin, definitely check it out.
+It is a must-have Fish plugins and also, I am one of its main contributors.

 ---